-All wards have open visiting between 8.00 am to 8.00 pm.
+Wards - All wards have open visiting between 8.00 a.m. to 8.00 p.m.

-We recommend a maximum of 2 visitors per bed as patients can tire easily.
+We recommend strictly a maximum of 2 visitors per bed as patients can tire easily.
 In consideration for other patients please keep the noise levels within the ward areas to a minimum.
 Visitors are asked not to eat or drink whilst on the ward and are not permitted to use the patients' toilets or sit on the beds.

 Visitors are not permitted to bring in food which requires reheating.
-If your visitors do bring in food they must inform a member of staff to ensure this is safely stored and labelled
+If your visitors do bring in food they must inform a member of staff to ensure this is safely stored and labelled.

-Post Operative Critical Care Unit (POCCU) Visiting Hours are 8.00 am - 8.00 pm.
+Post-Operative Critical Care Unit (POCCU).

+Visiting hours are 8.00 - 9.00 am then open visiting from 12 noon - 8.00 p.m.